Boomer giving money to young people

 This isn’t even going into the headache that Probate could bring.

 Whether or not you decide to take on the role, take into account everything that the responsibility holds.
-That includes both the benefits of being an executor, as well as the potential pitfalls of becoming one.
+That includes both the benefits and the potential pitfalls.

 The great wealth transfer is currently underway: millennials/genz are finding some financial relief with some money trickling down their way from their boomer parents (this brings up an entirely different topic on the problem of generational wealth).
 For now, some millennials/genz have some money coming their way; this can go a long way to keeping some money in their pockets, given the absolute shamble of an astronomical cost of housing/rental market, sky-rocketing student loan debt, and a weak job market.
 Some millennials and genz are even getting “living inheritances” from their parents.
 The stigma that usually surrounds topics of dicussion around money and inheritance are slowly fading away – it’s no secret that income inequality is growing, and people are more open to talking about money, debt and loans.
 Having solid discussions surrounding inheritance and money can, at the very least, soothe any hurt feelings.
 You wouldn’t, for example, want one sibling questioning as to why he/she is getting less inheritance than another, so that’s why talking about it openly (no matter how uncomfortable) can really help out your family members.